Crazy English

-Crazy English (疯狂英语 (Fēngkuáng Yīngyǔ)) is a brand name related to a non-traditional method of learning English in mainland China conceived by Li Yang.
-Li believes that the traditional way of learning English in China is ineffective.
-Li Yang's method places heavy emphasis on practicing English orally.
-His method can be described with the slogan "By shouting out loud, you learn."
-In many ways it remains similar to the traditional pedagogic practices of Chinese education in that it still relies on repetition and recitation.
-Members of the school administration in China often disapprove of the method because they believe it goes against the traditional Chinese values of modesty and restraint.
+Crazy English (疯狂英语 (Fēngkuáng Yīngyǔ)) is a non-traditional method of English language instruction in mainland China with a heavy emphasis on loud oral practice and the slogan, "by shouting out loud, you learn."
+Crazy English was created by Li Yang, who felt that English instruction in China was ineffective.
+It also includes techniques like repetition and recitation that are more traditional in Chinese education.
+Some school administrators in China have disapproved of Crazy English due to their belief that it goes against the cultural values of modesty and restraint.

 History

 By 2008, for over a decade China had been gripped by the “English Fever” phenomenon as the country increasingly associated English language skills with success in the business world.
 Though China states that it has the largest number, 300 million, of English speakers in the world, the number of people who translate their reading and writing skills to spoken word decreases substantially.
 This issue with students not being comfortable or confident in speaking English opened the door for Li Yang's Crazy English method of teaching.

 Yang, like many others, struggled with speaking in English.
 In preparation for his TEM 4 English exam, Yang found that while practicing English he would often time find himself shouting English passages and class exercises aloud; this made him more confident.
 After only four months of using his new method of studying Yang placed second in his class on the exam.

 After graduating Yang started to work as an electrical engineer but also taught English in his spare time using his method of teaching English as a “shouted language”.
 He later quit his job in 1994 to start his own English teaching company “Li Yang English Promotion Studio" to promote his technique" which he named “Crazy English”.
 In the following years, Yang's method would gain popularity beginning after Ouyang Weijian, the leader of an elementary school asked Yang to teach for a crowd of about five thousand people, Weijian would later go on to join Yang's company as his business manager.

 One major contribution to Crazy English's rise to fame was director Zhang Yuan's 1999 documentary Fengkuang Yingyu (“Crazy English”) which gained Crazy English attention, especially in the Western world.
 Crazy English popularity continued to grow causing more than 20 million people to sign up for a course.
 Eventually the Chinese government recognized Crazy English as a legitimate teaching method by allowing Yang to teach in Beijing, to teach soldiers on top of the Great Wall of China, as well as conduct Intensive Training Camps to prepare for the 2008 Olympics.
 Today “Li Yang English Promotion Studio" is a multimillion-dollar business that employs over 150 people with Yang still at the helm as director and principal speaker.